top of page

 Key Design & Execution Considerations

 • Construction Reality (Faying Surfaces): Slip-critical connections rely on friction.
 This means the steel surfaces (faying surfaces) must be rated as Class A (clean mill scale) or Class B (blast-cleaned or zinc-rich paint).
-If a contractor accidentally paints these surfaces with standard primer, the connection loses its friction rating and may fail inspection.
+If a contractor mistakenly paints these surfaces with standard primer, the connection loses its friction rating and may fail inspection.

 • The Risk of Overdesign: We often see slip-critical bolts specified "just to be safe."
 This increases erection costs (due to tensioning labor) and inspection costs without adding structural benefit.
 We avoid this by isolating slip-critical requirements only to where they are strictly needed.